USDA-SCINet/scinet-site/sn_collections/_guides/data/transfer/index.md

   - title: "Rclone: Moving Data To and From Cloud Resources"
     url: /guides/data/transfer/rclone
     internal: true
-  - title: "Large data tranfer by shipping hard drives"
+  - title: "Large data transfer by shipping hard drives"
     url: /guides/data/transfer/shipping
     internal: true

 ---

 Globus Online is the recommended method for transferring data to, from, or among Ceres, Atlas, and Juno.
-It provides faster data transfer speeds compared to scp, has a graphical interface, and does not require authentication for every file transfer.
+It provides faster data transfer speeds compared to `scp`, has a graphical interface, and does not require authentication for every file transfer.

 Given the space and access limitations of a home directory, large amounts of data or data that will be used collaboratively should be transferred to a project directory.
 See the User Guide section on [SCINet Storage](/guides/storage) for more information on home and project directory quotas.